awsdocs/aws-cdk-guide/doc_source/multiple_languages.md

    versioned: true,
 });

-// Instantiate Bucket with redirectTarget, which has its own sub-properties const bucket = new s3.Bucket(this, 'MyBucket', {
+// Instantiate Bucket with websiteRedirect, which has its own sub-properties const bucket = new s3.Bucket(this, 'MyBucket', {
-  redirectTarget: {host: 'aws.amazon.com'}});
+  websiteRedirect: {host: 'aws.amazon.com'}});
 ```

 ------